 Invite users to Platform Launch and assign user roles and rights.

 See User permissions for information about user permissions in the Admin Console and about setting up Launch-specific options, including assigning rights to profiles.

 Adobe Enterprise customers are represented as Organizations in the Adobe Admin Console.
 Experience Manager customers can use the Adobe Admin Console to manage product entitlements and IMS authentication to Experience Manager as a Cloud Service.

 Create Audience Manager users and assign them to groups.
 You can also view limits (traits, segments, destinations, and AlgoModel).

 See Administration in Audience Manager help.

-Note: Although the Experience Cloud interface supports these browsers, individual solutions might not support every browser.
+Note: Although the Experience Cloud interface supports these browsers, individual applications do not support every browser.
 (For example, Analytics does not support Opera, and Adobe Target does not support Safari.)